Reporter Outreach Logo

 Tech PR is public relations for technology companies.
 That's the one-sentence answer.

-The longer answer is more interesting — and more relevant if you're trying to figure out whether your tech company actually needs PR, what kind, and how to avoid burning $100K on an agency that delivers a folder of press clippings and a monthly "impressions" report.
+The longer answer is more interesting — and more relevant if you're trying to figure out whether your tech company actually needs PR, what kind, and how to avoid burning $100K on an agency that delivers a folder of clippings and a monthly "impressions" report.

 This guide covers what tech PR includes, the two fundamentally different models for doing it, how to evaluate agencies, and why the PR landscape in 2026 looks almost nothing like it did five years ago.
-We'll skip the basics you already know (yes, media relations matter) and focus on the decisions that actually affect your outcomes.

 What Is Tech PR?